quest-friends/dev-quest/README.md

 # Overall Project Objective
-  As out final project from Dev Academy we wanted to produce a piece of technology which was fully planned, programmed, and presented which we could be proud of showing off in a 1 week timeframe.
+  As our final project from Dev Academy we wanted to produce a piece of technology which was fully planned, programmed, and presented which we could be proud of showing off in a 1 week timeframe.
   Our overall team objective in this build was to learn as much as we could, but also being able to experience what it is like working in a short term, high intensity work environment.
 Also we were able to learn about handling a large